 Papers You May Want to Give Out on the First Day of School

-Student Information Sheet: Schools require parents to fill out emergency information cards, but you will still want to make a form of your own.
+Schools require parents to fill out emergency information cards, but you may still want to make a form of your own.
 Older kids can fill this out in class.
 Younger students should take it home.
-This paper should include any information you might want later in the year, like home languages or after-school activities.
+This paper should include any information that might be helpful in reaching out to parents later in the year, like home languages or after-school activities.
 You should also collect as many forms of parent contact info as possible.
-You can put these in a binder or tape them to the front of manila folders to create the record files described in the “Piles and Files” chapter of See Me After Class.
+You can put these in a binder, or tape them to the front of manila folders to create the individual record files described in the “Piles and Files” chapter of See Me After Class.

-Student Interest Survey: The student interest survey serves two purposes.
+The student interest survey serves two purposes.
 First, it helps you get to know your students as people.
 Second, it keeps students busy and quiet while you juggle the demands of the first day.
 Ask questions that require long answers, but don’t expect the survey to take up too much time.
-A two-page survey can take as little 10 minutes.
+A two-page survey can take as little ten minutes.

-Procedures: Make a list of procedures you expect students to follow.
-Write at a level they can understand.
+If you already know how you plan to handle certain common classroom procedures, you can make a handout to go over with students.
 If you need ideas for classroom procedures, ask a colleague—or check out the “Procedures that (Probably) Prevent Problems” chapter of See Me After Class.

-Long Writing Assignment or Activity Packet (Also known as the “flotation device” activity): If your students are old enough to write on their own, have a long writing assignment prepared for the first day.
+If your students are old enough to write on their own, have a long writing assignment prepared for the first day.
 A well-planned prompt can help you get to know your students, their writing, and their motivation levels.
 More important, it will take up at least half an hour of class time.
 If you have other things planned and don’t get to it, that’s fine.
-However, if you are stuck with an empty half hour after you finish your first-day plans, trust me, you will wish you had a writing assignment.
+However, if you are stuck with an empty half hour after you finish your first-day lesson plans—trust me—you will wish you had a writing assignment.
 If students are too young to write, make an activity packet based on the letters of the alphabet to keep them coloring for a while.